Nuclear densitometry: Density of liquids in pipes

 Nuclear density gauges can also be used to measure the density of a liquid in a pipe.
 If a source is mounted on one side of a pipe and a detector on the other, the amount of radiation seen at the detector is dependent upon the shielding provided by the liquid in the pipe.
 Tracerco pioneered the use of radiation to measure density in the 1950s and determined that the Beer–Lambert law also applied to radiation as well as optics.
 Gauges are normally calibrated using gas and a liquid of known density to find the unknowns in the equation.
 Once it has been calibrated and as long as the source detector alignment remains constant, it is possible to calculate the density of the liquid in the pipe.
 One factor is the half-life of the radioactive source (30 years for ^{137}Cs), which means that the system needs to be recalibrated at regular intervals.
 Modern systems incorporate correction for source decay.

 Locating underground water

 Another variant is to use a strong neutron source like ^{241}americium/beryllium to produce neutron radiation and then measure the energy of returning neutron scattering.
-As hydrogen characteristically slows down neutrons, the sensor can calculate the density of hydrogen - and find pockets of underground water, humidity up to a depth of several meters, moisture content, or asphalt content.
+As hydrogen characteristically slows down neutrons, the sensor can calculate the density of hydrogen — and find pockets of underground water, humidity up to a depth of several meters, moisture content, or asphalt content.

 Testing separators

 Neutron sources can also be used to assess the performance of a separator (oil production) in the same way.
 Gas, oil, water and sand all have different concentrations of hydrogen atoms which reflect different amounts of slow neutrons.
-Using a head which contains an ^{241}AmBe neutron source and a slow neutron detector, by scanning it up and down a separator it is possible to determine the interface levels within the separator.
+This can be used to determine the interface levels within a separator by moving a head which contains an ^{241}AmBe neutron source and a slow neutron detector up and down it.